-Recommendation 6: The state's Lean program should be extended to all government entities at both the state and local levels and include Business Process Reengineering and technology to improve government efficiency.
-The program should be implemented through an equal partnership between management and labor.
-The program framework should be flexible in order to consider and incorporate new process improvement philosophies as they are developed in the future.
+Recommendation 7: The state's Lean program should be expanded to additional government entities at both the state and local government levels and include Business Process Reengineering and technology to improve government efficiency.
+Labor-management should work cooperatively to implement the program.